 - Approximately 1.3 gallons of oil per tire to an ASTM 2892 test specification.

 This would be equivalent to approximately 8.6 million gallons of oil per year.

 - Based on feedstock agreements, approximately 8% to 11% of a tire’s weight would be steel.
 This would create approximately 160 to 220 lbs of high quality steel per ton of feedstock.

-- An estimated 6.4lbs of a commodity grade carbon, milled to a 325 mesh, is recovered from a 20 lb passenger tire.
-This would be equivalent to approximately 21,300 tons of carbon per year at 90% up-time.
+- An estimated 6.4lbs of commodity grade VersaCarbon™, milled to a 325 mesh, is recovered from a 20 lb passenger tire.
+This would be equivalent to approximately 21,300 tons of carbon black per year at 90% up-time.

 Additional refining and scrubbing of the carbon powder, results in enhanced product quality and improves the profitability for the carbon.
 Typical Markets that can be serviced with the carbon could be activated carbon for filtration, printer ink and toner, rubberized automotive products, as well as nanotechnology and aerospace fields.

 The highly efficient and effective SR2O process allows the generation of electricity that exceeds the plant requirements.
 This is in addition to the non-condensable gases generated in the process that is used as fuel to maintain the operation of the pyrolysis units.
 This reduces the overall utility costs for the ongoing operations of the facility.

 A typical site layout includes several focused business practices.